Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/connect-step-by-step-walkthroughs/connect-step-by-step-php.md

 <a name="accesstoken"/>
 ## Request an access token from the token endpoint

-Once you have the authorization code, you can use it along the client ID, key, and reply URL values that you got from Azure Active Directory to request an access token.
+Once you have the authorization code, you can use it along the client ID, key, and reply URL values that you got from Azure AD to request an access token.

 > **Note:** <br />
 > The request must also specify a resource that we are trying to consume.
 In the case of Microsoft Graph, the resource value is `https://graph.microsoft.com`.